What will fabricators need to do to be certified?

 - Undertake a web-based ‘gap analysis’ to identify your current level of conformance to the particular Construction Category you wish to be certified to.

-- Where required, work with the ASI and accredited trainers to ‘fill the gaps’.
+- Where required, work with independent experts to ‘fill the gaps’.
 For many fabricators with good systems in place and working to Australian Standards, there will be little additional required.

 - Once ready, be audited by an accredited certifier and obtain your certification to the nominated Construction Category.